microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

 1. Centralization - You are able to keep all your organizations secrets in one location.
 1. Security - Features like access control, monitoring, encryption and audit are already baked in.
 1. Rotation - Decoupling the secret from your cluster makes it much easier to rotate secrets since you only have to update it in Key Vault and the Kubernetes secret in the cluster will reference that external secret store.
+This also allows for separation of duties as someone else can manage these resources.

-### Section overview
+## Section overview

-To make the process clearer, here is an overview of the procedure we are going to follow.
-There are three main "parts".
+To provide a clearer understanding of the process, the procedure we will be following consists of three primary parts.

-1. **Install the Azure Service Operator** - This allows you to create/delete blob storage through the use of a Kubernetes Custom Resource.
+1. **Install the Azure Service Operator** - This allows you to create/delete Azure services (in our case, Blob Storage) through the use of a Kubernetes Custom Resource.
 Install the controller which will also create the required namespace and the service account and then create the required resources.
 1. **Setup Key Vault** - Perform required prerequisites (ex: install CSI drivers), create a Key Vault instance, add the connection string.
-1. **Application access** - configuring the application to access the stored connection string in Key Vault and thus enable the application to access the Blob Storage location.
+1. **Application access** - Configuring the application to access the stored connection string in Key Vault and thus enable the application to access the Blob Storage location.

 Below is an updated application diagram of what this will look like after completing this section.